About

 Welcome!
 I am a sociologist and Postdoctoral Prize Research Fellow at Nuffield College, University of Oxford.

-My research interests are in the fields of gender and religion, intergroup relations, immigrant social and cultural integration, stereotyping and discrimination, social network analysis, and quantitative methods more generally.
+My research interests are in the fields of intergroup relations, immigrant social and cultural integration, religion and gender, stereotyping and discrimination, social network analysis, and quantitative methods more generally.
+I received my PhD from the University of Mannheim in 2023 with a thesis on the gendered nature of intergroup relations between Muslim and non-Muslim youth.
 On this webpage, you find an overview of my publications and my CV.

 News